- Professor of Political Science

 Kevin Deegan-Krause is an Associate Professor of Political Science at Wayne State University.
 He received his undergraduate degree in Economics from Georgetown University in 1990 and a his doctorate in Government from the University of Notre Dame in 2000.
 He has spent more than two decades studying how political parties compete against one another, and how that competition shapes what happens in a democracy.
 He has published the what he learned from research on European political parties in several books book (Elected Affinities: Democracy and Party Competition in Slovakia and the Czech Republic published by Stanford University Press in 2006 and The New Party Challenge: Changing Cycles of Party Birth and Death in Central Europe and Beyond, published by Oxford University Press in 2020) and many articles in political science journals and he has been the editor of several other books and the European Journal of Political Research Political Data Yearbook (politicaldatayearbook.com) which provides an annual summary of political developments in European, North American and Asian democracies.
 His ongoing research focuses on the emergence of new political parties and the transformation of existing ones.

-Together with his wife Bridget and his children Elena and Peter, Kevin is also an active citizen in his local community of Ferndale, Michigan, and the broader world.
-He is received a Truman Scholarship for public service in 1988 and his committment to public service has included work with the U.S. Department of State and the Fulbright Commission, election observation with the Organization for Security and Cooperation in Europe, as well as service on Ferndale's elected Library Board and School Board.
+Together with his wife Bridget and his children Elena and Peter, Kevin is also engaged in his local community of Ferndale, Michigan, and in broader public concerns.
+He received a Truman Scholarship for public service in 1988, and his commitment to public service has included work with the U.S. Department of State and the Fulbright Commission, election observation with the Organization for Security and Cooperation in Europe, as well as service on Ferndale's elected Library Board and School Board.
 He has also worked with many other local voluntary organizations and nonpartisan advocacy groups including promoting fair district boundaries with Voters Not Politicians and encouraging ranked-choice voting with RankMIVote.
-His commitment to voter turnout and other forms of civic engagement is also part of his classroom teaching including his introductory courses on the city of Detroit" and engaged citizenship for students in Wayne State University's Honors College.
+His commitment to voter turnout and other forms of civic engagement is also part of his classroom teaching, including his introductory courses on the city of Detroit and engaged citizenship for students in Wayne State University's Honors College.

 Research interest(s)/area of expertise